Communication - Speaking Effectively - Listening Effectively

 The skill and the privilege to communicate should never be taken for

-granted, or misused.
+.
 There is a lot to learn about communication because

 it covers many different subjects and categories